UniversalDependencies/docs/_tr/feat/Aspect.md

 layout: feature
 title: 'Aspect'
 shortdef: 'aspect'
+udver: '2'
 ---

 Aspect is a feature that specifies duration of the action in time, whether the action has been completed, ongoing etc.

 In Turkish a set of verbal morphemes alter the `Aspect` feature of a verb.
 These morphemes often affect the [Tense]() and [Mood]() features as well.